 Who Should Attend & Who Should Stay Home…

-In order to reduce the total amount of people at the complex, it is encouraged that only one spectator per player attends at a given time.
+In order to reduce the total amount of people at the complex, only one spectator per player should attend at a given time.

 No individuals who have been diagnosed with COVID-19, or have had a fever, chronic fatigue, dry cough, nasal congestion or runny nose, sore throat, or any other symptom of the virus within two weeks of the event should attend.

 Golf cart shuttles will not be available to athletes and parents.
 Therefore, athletes and parents should be prepared to walk.
-Those who aren’t able to walk between parking lots and the fields are discouraged from attending this summer.
+Those who aren’t able to walk between parking lots and the fields are discouraged from attending.

 What to Pack…